Chipotle to open new restaurant called Farmesa focused on healthy bowls

 Chipotle Mexican Grill is launching a spinoff restaurant, Farmesa, that will serve up customizable bowls focusing on healthier foods, the fast-casual chain announced Wednesday.

-Customers will be place to order onsite, place pickup orders through Farmesa's test kitchen website or order delivery through apps like DoorDash and Uber Eats.
+Customers can place orders on-site, place pickup orders through Farmesa's test kitchen website or order delivery through apps like DoorDash and Uber Eats.
 If the concept proves successful, Chipotle plans to expand Farmesa by opening other brick-and-mortar locations, a company spokesperson told CBS MoneyWatch.
 She did not disclose other potential markets.

 Farmesa's main menu offering is a bowl composed of a protein, veggies or grains accompanied by two sides, which can be topped with one of five sauces and an additional topping.
 Prices will range from $11.95 to $16.95.